ZSKYC/HelioX20/Installation/LinuxFastboot.md

 - fastboot
    - Install fastboot to your linux PC.
 - fastboot command script file
-   - Writen by yourself, you should put it in normal load folder.
+   - Written by yourself, you should put it in normal load folder.

 #### **Ubuntu Download**